-- Remove the heat and reheat the slide as needed to keep the slide steaming for about 3-5 minutes.
-As the paper begins to dry add a drop or two of malachite green to keep it moist, but don’t add so much at one time that the temperature is appreciably reduced.
+- As the paper begins to dry, add a drop or two of malachite green to keep it moist, but don’t add so much at once that the temperature is appreciably reduced.

-- After 5 minutes carefully remove the slide from the rack using a clothespin
+- After 5 minutes, remove the slide from the rack using a clothespin.

 - Remove the blotting paper and allow the slide to cool to room temperature for 2 minutes.